ravish0007/godsalgorithm/README.md

-* This is basically composed to showcase how one can create their own enigma to achieve ultimate privacy in the world, using the power of modern languages like python and ofcourse the MATH guy himself.
+* This is basically composed to showcase how one can create their own enigma to achieve ultimate privacy in the world, using the power of modern languages like python and of course with the MATH guy himself.

 * The Algorithm is very simple, "THIS IS NOT EVEN CLOSE TO DATA ENCRYPTION STANDARDS,(DES)", try not use this in critical